ModheS/Surabhi-Modhe/Real Estate Price Prediction Model /README.md

 **Results**
 The project results in a predictive model that can estimate home prices in Bangalore based on various input features.
 The Linear Regression model achieved a score of approximately 86.29% accuracy on the test data.

-**Acknowledgments**
-The project code and dataset were used for educational purposes and were adapted from a data science project focused on predicting home prices in Bangalore.